As a small business manager, your job is to maximize employee productivity. Here are 4 tips sure to achieve results.

 Take the digital travel pioneer and giant Expedia as an example.
 Until the mid-1990s, if you wanted to book travel, you would generally buy through a travel agency.
 From the agency's standpoint, once their agents were busy, they could only grow by adding more personnel.
 Further, for an agent to research air or lodging options, they would call a provider or broker, who had the same human resource limitations.

 Expedia eliminated those constraints.
 Using the Internet, buyers could help themselves - no agents.
-Through APIs, they could contact countless providers simultaneously reducing that wholesales barriers as well.
+Through APIs, they could contact countless providers simultaneously reducing that wholesaler's barriers as well.
 With electronic delivery, even the distribution of their products could be sold endlessly with nearly zero marginal cost to Expedia.
-(The number of airline seat or hotel room, on the contrary, remains under the limitations of asset constraints.)
+(The number of airline seats or hotel rooms, on the contrary, remains under the limitations of asset constraints.)

 Forget opening another retail location, Amazon had revenue of $178 billion in 2017 with just a handful of physical outlets.
-Of course, they did this by eliminating the brick-and-mortar from the retail business.
+Of course, they did this by eliminating the brick-and-mortar retail business.
 Plus the retail employees.
-Plus the delivery trucks, which has been outsourced to the United States Postal Service.
+Plus the delivery trucks, which have been outsourced to the United States Postal Service.

 While Amazon does maintain there own warehouses, they have turned what was traditionally a cost center into a revenue generator.
 Anyone can sell their goods on Amazon without ever touching Amazon's physical assets.
 Or, for a fee, products can be fulfilled by Amazon.
 With an endless assortment of products and outsourced delivery, Amazon experiences few of the constraints that are currently decimating the traditional retail industry.

 Let's say you ran a taxi service.
 You would attempt to have great marketing and efficient dispatch to best monetize your drivers and cabs.
 Regardless of how successful you were, your revenue is limited by the lessor of your number of vehicles and driver shifts.